superfly/docs/index.html.md

 ## Fly CLI

-_Use the the `fly` command to create and deploy apps, control individual Machines, configure networking, and more._
+_Use the `fly` command to create and deploy apps, control individual Machines, configure networking, and more._

 Install [flyctl](/docs/flyctl/install)